bentaysum/1D_model_rebuild/README.md

 	- Lines 2358 in physiq.F
 	- pertvector in TLMvars and TLM_initialise
 	- Line 1344 in physiq.F

-# BUG
+Bug stomped.
+Routine operation.

-TLM Matrix becomes essentially 0 at the very first iteration.
-Why?
+# VALIDATION PENDING

 ## 07/04/2020